Glenmorgan railway line

 The end of the line railway station at Glenmorgan, which is now a museum.

 The Glenmorgan Branch is a railway line in south west Queensland, Australia.
 It opened in a series of sections between 1908 and 1931.
 It was intended to reach Surat but construction ceased during the 1930s depression and never recommenced.

 History

 After the Western Line from Brisbane opened beyond Dalby in the 1870s and the South Western Line passed beyond Warwick in the early 1900s, there was agitation for a service west from Dalby towards Tara.
-An 84 kilometre extension between the two towns was approved by parliament in April 1908.
+An 84 km extension between the two towns was approved by parliament in April 1908.
 There was some delay in construction as completion of the Haden and Cooyar branch lines was given priority.

 The first section of the line opened as far as Kumbarilla on 8 September 1911 including stops at: